milonmaze/privacy-terms-observatory/policies.google.com/privacy.md

 Parties with whom information may be disclosed

-Other people with whom you choose to share your information, like docs or photos, and videos or comments on YouTube.
+Other people with whom you choose to share your information, like docs or photos, videos or comments on YouTube, or health information through Fitbit’s social features and third party applications.

 Third parties with your consent, such as services that integrate with Google’s services.
 You can review and manage third party apps and sites with access to data in your Google Account.
+See more details about when Google shares your information.

 Service providers, trusted businesses, or persons that process information on Google’s behalf, based on our instructions and in compliance with our Privacy Policy and any other appropriate confidentiality and security measures.